glymehrvrd/CppYCM/README.md

 - Error highligting
     + Show error hints in code, done
     + Show errors in panel, done
-    + Jump to corresponding error in source when clicking problems panel, not yet.
+    + ~~Jump to corresponding error in source when clicking problems panel, not yet.~~ It seems ST3 wouldn't call on_selection_modified for output panel, so this feature can't be implemented.
+Maybe a detour will apply.
 - Goto definition, done

 ![demo](https://raw.githubusercontent.com/glymehrvrd/CppYCM/compiled-ycmd/demo.gif)